Alcohol 120 is a software that allows making copies of CDs and DVDs.

 Another option is to create an image 1:1, that is to say, an exact copy of the original disc, so we can play the copy, and avoid possible damage to the original disc.

 Discs images saved on the hard disk can easily be used thanks to the system of Virtual Drives that included in the program.
 A Virtual Drive is a drive that is added to Windows, and that can be accessed from any part of the system: system explorer, other programs, etc. For example, the software will create a drive called J (or any other letter).
 J drive will be accessible in the same way we access to the Operating System drives C or D. The only difference with a normal unit, it is J only supports Cds/DVDs images.

 So, if for example, we have created an image of one of the music CDs from our favorite artist, we will be able to “load” that image in the J Virtual Drive and access it using the Windows media player, to listen to the songs as if we were listening to the original CD.

 With this program, we will be able to create up to 6 Virtual Drives.

 The program supports a multitude of disc image formats like ISO, nrg (Nero), cdi, cue, mds, b5t and more.
 This means that we will be able to use almost any type of image in the Virtual Drives.

 It is possible that we have disc images stored in our hard disk and we don't know where they are.
 For these cases we can use the disc image search engine that is included in the program, so we only need to select the location where we want to search, and the type of images we want to locate.

 We will be able to add the images found to the list of “available images” of the program, and from that list, we will be able to mount the image in a Virtual Drive using the right mouse button.

-The program is paid and offer to us a 15 days trial version, so we can test all the functionalities of the program without no type of limitation.
+The program is paid and offers to us a 15 days trial version, so we can test all the functionalities of the program without any type of limitation.